Why this company appears here

-NCS is one of the most visible rental-housing collection agencies and says it provides collection services to more apartment owners and managers than any other company in the country.
+NCS is one of the most visible rental-housing collectors and says it serves more apartment owners and managers than any other company in the country — so renters with a balance often see its name.

 - Former-tenant balances